-The Others segment consists of Neste's Engineering Solutions, and common corporate costs.
-Any purchasing of goods and services that are not included in the sourcing and delivery of refined crude oil or renewable and recycled raw materials is covered by the Neste Indirect Procurement function.
-Indirect Procurement is responsible for the sourcing, purchasing, contract and supplier management of all the goods and services we use to run our businesses, such as utilities, chemicals, materials, equipment, contracting and subcontracting services, research, IT and professional services.
-In 2023, we spent 4,095 MEUR on indirect procurement, with a total of 6,512 suppliers.
+Indirect procurement activities cover the sourcing, purchasing, contract and supplier management of goods and services that are not included in the sourcing and delivery of crude oil and other fossil raw materials or renewable and recycled raw materials.
+Examples of categories covered under indirect procurement include, but are not limited to, utilities, chemicals, materials, equipment, contracting and subcontracting services, research, IT and professional services.
+In 2024, we spent 4,090 MEUR on indirect procurement, with a total of 6,143 suppliers.